cncf/toc/operations/dd-toc-guide.md

 It is anticipated that a minimum of three adopter interviews are required to appropriately ascertain adoption of a project.
 However in the course of interviewing, you may find that you need additional adopters or types of adopters to be interviewed.

 For projects moving from Incubation to Graduation, if considerable time has passed since Incubation (according to the TOC's judgement), the TOC should refresh the Adopter interviews.
 This may be done by reaching out to previous interviewees, by engaging a new group of adopters for interviews, or some combination thereof.
-If the time period between Incubation and Graduation is fairly recent, the TOC member should exercise their judgement in choosing to pursue additional interviews.
+If the time period between Incubation and Graduation is fairly recent, the TOC member(s) should exercise their judgement in choosing to pursue additional interviews.
 That decision should be recorded with justification in the adoption section of the template.

 #### Recording Responses